Metaswitch/clearwater-readthedocs/docs/Clearwater_Architecture.md

 Traditional telco products achieve reliability using low-level data replication, often in a one-to-one design.
 This is both complex and costly - and does not adapt well to a virtualized/cloud environment.

-The Clearwater approach to reliability is to follow common design patterns for scalable web services - keeping most components largely stateless and storing long-lived state in specially design reliable, scalable clustered data stores.
+The Clearwater approach to reliability is to follow common design patterns for scalable web services - keeping most components stateless and storing long-lived state in specially design reliable, scalable clustered data stores.

 Both Bono and Sprout operate as transaction-stateful rather than dialog-stateful proxies - transaction state is typically short-lived compared to dialog state.
 As the anchor point for client connections for NAT traversal, the Bono node used remains on the signaling path for the duration of a SIP dialog.
 Any individual Sprout node is only in the signaling path for the initial transaction, and subsequent requests are routed through the entire Sprout cluster, so failure of a Sprout node does not cause established SIP dialogs to fail.
-Long-lived SIP state such as registration data and event subscription state is stored in a clustered, redundant shared data store (memcached) so is not tied to any individual Sprout node.
+Long-lived SIP state such as registration data and event subscription state is stored in a clustered, redundant shared data store (memcached running as part of Vellum nodes) so is not tied to any individual Sprout node.

-Homer and Homestead similar only retain local state for pending requests - all long lived state is stored redundantly in the associated Cassandra cluster.
+Homer and Homestead similar only retain local state for pending requests - all long lived state is stored redundantly in the Cassandra cluster running as part of Vellum.

 ### Cloud Security

 SIP communications are divided into a trusted zone (for flows between Sprout nodes, Bono nodes and trusted application servers) and an untrusted zone (for message flows between Bono nodes and external clients or other systems).
 These zones use different ports allowing the trusted zone to be isolated using security groups and/or firewall rules, while standard SIP authentication mechanisms are used to protect the untrusted ports.

 Other interfaces such as the XCAP and Homestead interfaces use a combination of locked down ports, standard authentication schemes and shared secret API keys for security.